Sam Greene (sportswriter): Early years

 Greene was born in Stuart, Virginia in 1895.
 His father, George Oliver Greene, was a Virginia native and a newspaper editor and publisher.
 His mother Emma (Martin) Greene was also a native Virginian.
-At the time of the 1900 United States Census, Greene was living with his parents and three sisters (Lucy, Bernice and Marian) in Staunton, Virginia.
+At the time of the 1900 United States census, Greene was living with his parents and three sisters (Lucy, Bernice and Marian) in Staunton, Virginia.
 By 1910, the family had moved to Clifton Forge, Virginia, and had grown to include six daughters and three sons.
 At Clifton Forge, Green's father owned and operated the Daily Review.
 Greene worked on his father's newspaper as a boy, handling responsibilities that included delivering papers, sweeping floors, setting type, collecting bills, and proofreading.

 Reporter in Virginia and Texas

-Greene attended Randoph-Macon College in Ashland, Virginia.
+Greene attended Randolph-Macon College in Ashland, Virginia.
 While attending college, Greene worked as a typesetter for the Hanover Progress in Ashland.
 When the United States entered World War I in 1917, Greene enlisted in the United States Navy.
 After the war, Greene became a reporter for The Roanoke Times.
 He began covering sports while working in Roanoke.
-At the time of the 1920 United States Census, Greene was living in Roanoke.
+At the time of the 1920 United States census, Greene was living in Roanoke.
 He was married to Kittie (Karr) Greene, a Texas native, and his occupation was listed as a newspaper reporter.

 By June 1920, Greene had moved to Beaumont, Texas to become a sportswriter for The Beaumont Enterprise.
 He spent three years in Beaumont and was appointed as the editor of the sports page.
 While in Beaumont, his baseball writing, covering the Beaumont Exporters of the Texas League, came to the attention of The Sporting News.
 He became the Beaumont correspondent for The Sporting News from 1920 to 1922.